kcaisley/frida/docs/usage.md

 FRIDA-2/CDAC targets now use the shared `ringfmom.cdl` ideal/LVS model and three recognition purposes, with a read-only foundry LVS include and explicit 3D xACT extraction.
-See [ringfmom integration](../pdk/tsmc65/calibre/ringfmom.md) for model limits, diagnostics, and PEX double-counting protection.
+See `pdk/tsmc65/calibre/ringfmom.md` in the TSMC65 submodule for model limits, diagnostics, and PEX double-counting protection.
 Nominal C uses the same affine fit as LVS: 0.17L + 0.03, 0.34L + 0.06, and 0.51L + 0.12 for one, two, and three active layers (C in fF, full inner-finger L in um).